Jess-63718/Ayal/README.md

 # AYAL

-**AYAL** is a **MERN stack** (MongoDB, Express.js, React, Node.js) neighborhood assistance platform — where residents can connect, communicate, and collaborate with their neighbors, local workers, and community admins to create a better living experience.
+**AYAL** is a **MERN stack** (MongoDB, Express.js, React, Node.js) neighborhood assistance platform — where residents can connect, communicate, and collaborate with their neighbors, local workers to create a better living experience.

 ---